hugros-93/subscription-model-analytics/README.md

 # subscription-model-analytics
-A dashboard to help you analysing subscription-based product data.
+A dashboard to help you analyse subscription product data.

 ![screenshot](assets/screenshot.png)